What Is Bitcoin?

-And the internet clearly thought so.
-Within months, Bitcoin collected a cult following that was determined to promote and strengthen the digital currency.
+Within months of Nakamoto’s white paper being published, Bitcoin collected a cult following that was determined to promote and strengthen the digital currency.

-And even today, long since Bitcoin’s anonymous creator disappeared from the limelight, that community continues to support and promote Bitcoin.
-But now it’s not just them.
-National governments have caught on.
-They are rushing to support and use Bitcoin and its surrounding technologies.
+And even today, long since Bitcoin’s anonymous creator disappeared from the limelight, that community continues supporting and promoting Bitcoin.
+But now, it isn’t just a small cult.
+A growing number of individuals are hearing about Bitcoin and are becoming enthusiasts.

-And this brings us to the second question: Do bitcoins have real world value?
+And this leads us to the next question: Does Bitcoin have real-world value?

 Why Is Bitcoin Valuable?